remziyapar/Mediatoid/docs/architecture-and-roadmap.md

 ### 4.2.
 Stable Contract

-- With v0.4.0, the core shape of the diagnostic API will be defined and documented.
+- With v0.4.0, the core shape of the diagnostic API is defined and documented.
 - Because this API has a high breaking impact, changes will be versioned carefully.

 ---